ansys/pyansys-heart/doc/source/contribute/user.rst

 Test a new feature
 ==================

-It is possible to test a new feature before it is officially released.
-To do so, you can install PyAnsys Heart from the source code by performing the following steps.
+You can test a new feature before it is officially released.
+To do so, you can install PyAnsys Heart from the source code by performing the steps in the following child topics.

 Clone the repository
 --------------------